danielsaidi/website_danielsaidi/collections/_posts/2023/2023-08-23-storagecodable.md

 }
 ```

-One important thing to keep in mind with this approach, is that JSON encoding may affect the encoded values.
-For instance, JSON encoding a dynamic `Color` value to a raw data representation, could remove any light and dark mode support from the color when it's decoded.
+One important thing to keep in mind, is that JSON coding may affect values.
+For instance, JSON encoding a dynamic `Color` to raw data will remove light & dark mode support.

 ## Conclusion

-SwiftUI is becoming more and more capable, but we still have to write custom code for some things, such as making `Codable` work with SwiftUI's persistency stores.
+SwiftUI is becoming more capable every year, but we still have to write custom code for some things, such as making `Codable` work with SwiftUI's persistency stores.

-The `StorageCodable` protocol that was presented in this post makes it possible to persist any type in `AppStorage` and `SceneStorage`, using JSON for encoding and decoding.
+The `StorageCodable` protocol in this post makes it possible to persist codable types with `AppStorage` and `SceneStorage`, using JSON for encoding and decoding.

-`StorageCodable` is available in the brand new [SwiftUIKit 3.6]({{project-version}}) release.
-I hope that you find it useful.
+`StorageCodable` is available in my [SwiftUIKit]({{project-version}}) open-source project.
+I hope that you like it.